HL7/C-CDA-Examples/Care Team/Care Team Structured Entry/Readme.md

 ### Comments

-* This is an example of how to send a Care Team with narrative only.
-Updated 3/5/2020 with proper templateId.
+* This is an example of how to send a Care Team with structured entries.

 ### Custodian